mikeporterdev/KidQuest/app/src/main/java/com/michael/kidquest/README.md

 # KidQuest

-KidQuest is a gamified mobile task-management application designed for parents to manage their children's chores.
+KidQuest is a proof-of-concept gamified mobile task-management application designed for parents to manage their children's chores.
+This has been created as the software artefact contribution to my BSc (Hons) Software Engineering degree.

 Its features include: